MarkPflug/Sylvan.AspNetCore/source/Sylvan.AspNetCore.Mvc.Formatters.Excel/readme.md

 ## InputFormatter

 The input formatter can handle APIs that accept `IDataReader`, `DbDataReader`, or a type that implements `IEnumerable<T>` where T is some complex object.
-It will accept content-type
+The input formatter can accept the content-types listed in the following table.

 | File-Extension | Content-Type |
 |-|-|